 The next biggest group of concerns raised in our responders’ replies centers around security, including piracy (39%), cheating (33%) and tampering (20%).

-It comes as no surprise that developers see these threats as top-of-mind.
-Poor security measures for mobile games against cyber criminals result in significant repercussions for both developers and their beloved gamers, with lost monetization and a low retention rate being just two of them.
+It comes as no surprise that developers see gaming app security as top-of-mind.
+Poor mobile game protections against cyber criminals result in significant repercussions for both developers and their beloved gamers, with lost monetization and a low retention rate being just two of them.
 Frustrated players who experience game balance disruptions due to security threats are more likely to leave the game and pick other titles with better security levels.
 The leaving customer also means no in-game purchases.
 In addition, they add to reputational damage and lower ratings.
 And a mobile game with a poor rating and negative reviews is of course less likely to attract new users.

 How do these challenges impact your mobile game revenue?

 In our report, the impact of each of these difficulties on revenue was another question that developers were urged to think about.

 User retention is once again top of the list with 47% of respondents perceiving it as the biggest influence on revenue to at least a moderate or considerable degree.
 Persuading gamers to make purchases and user acquisition cost were also highly likely to impact directly on the revenue.

 In terms of game cybersecurity threats, piracy was significantly associated with revenue loss with 33% saying that it had a moderate or significant impact on their income, followed by 26% for cheating and 14% for tampering.

 Follow our blog to learn more about the current needs and pain points experienced by mobile game developers worldwide.